 E) Use the ‘Beat’ Setting to Choose the Time Signature

 If you want to dive deep, there are a few more options in the RHYTHM menu you can explore.
-You can turn off individual parts of the drumkit, such as keeping just the kick and the snare, and add fills into your grooves as well.
+You can turn off individual parts of the drum kit like the kick and the snare, or add fills to your grooves.

 All of this is great for practicing in addition to creative purposes.
 I’ve written a guide before on how to play along with drums, and I think that’ll help you with this.

-9) How To Store Many Loops and Samples on the RC-5
+10) How To Store Many Loops & Samples

 A) Press SETUP AND MEMORY Together